quackyduck/rottentomatoesdemo/README.md

 Completed user stories:

- * [x] Required: User can view a list of latest box office movies including title, cast and tomatoes rating
- * [x] Required: User can click on a movie in the list to bring up a details page with additional information such as synopsis
- * [x] Optional: Placeholder image is used for movie posters loaded in from the network

  * [x] Required: User can view a list of movies from Rotten Tomatoes.
 Poster images must be loading asynchronously.
  * [x] Required: User can view movie details by tapping on a cell
  * [x] Required: User sees loading state while waiting for movies API.
 You can use one of the 3rd party libraries here.